ABSTRACT REALITY vs. PANARAL Panoramic sensing, the parasympathetic nervous system, and the lower brain. See The Panara Systems for details.

 Our identity won't disappear, our sense of purpose and meaning in life won't vanish, it'll just be secondary for a moment, not compulsively repeating its own habitual routines all the time.

-But what we are now, and what we think we can become, is being severly limited by only recognising what we can sense by focusing.
-The individual and social situation we've created with the self-obsessed focused box we're stuck in is crazy.
+What we are now, and what we think we can become, is being severely limited by only recognising what we can be by focusing.

 Collective Behavioural Dysfunction